vivek1833/Notes-DSA/Java/Microservices.md

 📌 **How it works**:

-**Real time example: **In simple terms, imagine you're trying to make a phone call, but the line is temporarily bad and the call fails.
+- **Real time example**: In simple terms, imagine you're trying to make a phone call, but the line is temporarily bad and the call fails.
 Instead of hanging up immediately, you try calling again after a short pause, and eventually, the connection works.

-In a system, sometimes a failure is just temporary, like a service being momentarily slow or unavailable.
+- In a system, sometimes a failure is just temporary, like a service being momentarily slow or unavailable.
 Rather than giving up on the first failure, **Spring Retry** automatically tries to make the request again after a brief delay.
 It keeps retrying a few times before it gives up, hoping that the problem will resolve itself in the meantime.

-This approach works well for **intermittent** issues, where a retry could succeed after a short delay.
+- This approach works well for **intermittent** issues, where a retry could succeed after a short delay.
 If the `payment-service` fails, the request will retry up to **3 times** with a **2-second delay**.

-### **3. Set Timeouts to Avoid Blocking Requests**
+### <ins>3.
+Set Timeouts to Avoid Blocking Requests</ins>

 If a service is unresponsive, requests may **hang indefinitely**.
 Timeouts ensure that failing services do not slow down the entire system.